helm/chart-releaser/README.md

 $ go install
 ```

+### Docker (for Continuous Integration)

+Docker images are pushed to the quay.io/helmpack/chart-releaser Docker repository.
+The Docker image is built on top of Alpine and its default entry-point is cr.
+See the `Dockerfile` for more informations about the Docker image.

 ## Usage

 Currently, `cr` can create GitHub Releases from a set of charts packaged up into a directory and create an `index.yaml` file for the chart repository from GitHub Releases.